seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-config.rst

 **--version**

- Print the version number of LLVM.
+ Print the version number of LLVM37.